Please read through our Comicad Network User Guide for a quick outline regarding the website's functionality.

 After you've verified your account, you can start publishing ads:

 - Register a site on My Account -> My sites page

 - A draft of your site will be created (not live yet).
-Review your site details, and then submit it for approval.
-For a brief period of time, you will have the option to cancel your submission and revert it to the draft stage, still, only do it if strictly necessary, in order to not waste administrator's review time.
+Review its details, and then submit it for approval.
+For a brief period of time, you will have the option to cancel your site submission, which will revert it back to its draft state.
+However, only do so if absolutely necessary.

-- Your submission may be approved or rejected, if soft rejected, you'll have another opportunity to fix your site details according to the administrator's rejection note.
-If hard rejected, the site is deleted and you may not submit the same site again.
+- Your submission will either be approved or rejected, if soft rejected, you'll have another opportunity to fix your site details according to the administrator's rejection note.
+If hard rejected, your site submission is discarded and you may not submit the same site again.

-- If your site is approved, you'll be able to use the "+Ad Unit" button to create ad units to post on it.
+- When your site is approved, you'll be able to use the "+Ad Unit" button to create ad units to post on it.
 (You may create units before being approved, in order to save time and/or experiment)

-- It's possible to get js codes for the existing units using the buttons on "My Sites" main page, also on comic profiles and unit's edit form.
+- It's possible to get the codes again by using the buttons on "My Sites" main page, public publisher profiles and unit's edition form.

 To start advertising, simply follow the steps below: